AMReX-Astro/MAESTROeX/sphinx_docs/source/gpu.rst

 In this chapter, we will present the GPU support in MAESTROeX, including necessary build parameters, how to offload a routine to GPU, and some basic profiling and debugging options.
-Note that currently MAESTROeX only supports Nvidia GPUs.
+Note that currently MAESTROeX only supports NVIDIA GPUs.

 Requirements
 ============